Lebanese man held in Iran expected to go home on Tuesday

 Iran says a number of its nationals are being held unjustly in the West, including at least 56 in the United States, and has asked for their immediate release.

 A year after a 2015 nuclear deal between Iran and major powers ushered in a wary thaw between the United States and Tehran, Iranian authorities freed five US citizens in a prisoner exchange.
-However, US-Iranian tensions have risen anew since Washington pulled out of the nuclear pact in 2018.
+However, US-Iranian tensions have risen anew since US President Donald Trump withdrew Washington from the nuclear pact in May 2018.